How to Inline SVG in CSS

 In many cases, an inlined SVG feels like a bit of noise in HTML.
-If we add an icon then the icon itself feels more like styling than content that should be part of the DOM structure.
+An icon feels more like styling than content that should be part of the DOM structure.
 The good news is, we can move SVG images entirely into CSS.

-For example, let’s take the close button on this page at the top right corner.
-In HTML the close button is simply an anchor element with a class:
+Let’s take the hamburger menu button on this page in the top right corner.
+In HTML, the button is simply an anchor element with a class.

 display: block;